The Power of Reconnection

 Thursday, 28 October, 7pm

-First heard at our 'Symphony of Stories' event in June 2020, join us for a pre-recorded closing concert where we will be joined by talented Scottish musicians.
-Attendees will be provided with an experience of music that promotes reflection.
-We encourage you to enjoy this journey of music in a space that encourages you to feel relaxed - whether that be indoors or outdoors, at home or somewhere you find a friendly environment.
+First heard at our 'Symphony of Stories' event in June 2020, we broadcast once more this pre-recorded closing concert where we were joined by talented Scottish musicians.
+Attendees were provided with an experience of music that promoted reflection.
+We encouraged listeners to enjoy a journey of music in a space that encouraged relaxation - whether indoors or outdoors, at home or somewhere people found a friendly environment.

 Sian/Kinnaris Quintet/Iona Fyfe/Heal & Harrow